 Also not minor if: The package had left the site regardless of whether there was evidence that it had been tampered with.

-Example c: The licensee failed to properly calibrate the final liquid effluent monitors prior to release of the liquid to the environment.
+Example 5c: The licensee failed to properly calibrate the final liquid effluent monitors prior to release of the liquid to the environment.
 Specifically, the secondary calibration sources used for the monitoring system were not of sufficient strength to meet channel calibration requirements.

 The violation: 10 CFR 70.56, “Tests,” Paragraph (c) requires tests of radiation detection and monitoring instrumentation used for effluent monitoring (10 CFR 70.59).
 The licensee failed to follow procedures as committed to in the license application.